-Align Technology Advances Orthodontic Education For Doctors Treating Growing Patients With Masterclasses And Workshops Held At Saudi Orthodontic Socie...
+Align Technology Advances Orthodontic Education for Doctors Treating Growing Patients with Masterclasses and Workshops Held at Saudi Orthodontic Socie...

 Event Highlights Summary of Key Sessions

-Keynote Lecture (December 14):“Changing Little Smiles: A Paradigm Shift to Early Interceptive Treatment in the Transverse Dimension” – Learn how to approach transverse malocclusions and optimize early interceptive treatments.
+o Keynote Lecture (December 14): "Changing Little Smiles: A Paradigm Shift to Early Interceptive Treatment in the Transverse Dimension" - Learn how to approach transverse malocclusions and optimize early interceptive treatments.

-Workshop (December 14):“The Next Generation Revolution: Management of Growing Patients with Clear Aligners A to Z” – A comprehensive guide to case selection, treatment planning, and troubleshooting for growing patients.
+o Workshop (December 14): "The Next Generation Revolution: Management of Growing Patients with Clear Aligners A to Z" - A comprehensive guide to case selection, treatment planning, and troubleshooting for growing patients.

 Building Knowledge and Confidence Through Education